top of page

 • KENNY (M 15-20) Claire’s high-school-aged son.
 A stoner with a major chip on his shoulder, Kenny acts like he doesn’t care about anything (but he totally does).
 This role could be played by a bonafide teen or an adult actor who is believable as a teen.
 Actor must be comfortable with profanity.

-• LIMPING MAN (M 30s-40s) A mysterious man who claims to be Claire’s brother, he walks with a limp (obviously) and speaks with a pronounced lisp.
-Role is multi-layered and requires a strong actor who is comfortable with physical comedy.
+• LIMPING MAN (M 30s-40s) A mysterious man with a sinister vibe who claims to be Claire's brother.
+He walks with limp and speaks with a lisp.
+The role is multi-layered and requires a strong actor who is comfortable with physical comedy.

-• GERTIE (F 60s-70s) Claire’s retired mother who lives alone.
-Due to a recent stroke, she speaks in a language all her own — it is complete gibberish (but it makes sense to her!)
-Gertie’s lines are translated for the actor in the back of the script, but will be difficult to learn (and cannot be paraphrased).
-Actor should be very comfortable with and adept at memorization.
+• GERTIE (F 60s-70s) Claire’s retired mother.
+Due to a recent stroke, she speaks in a language that may seem to be gibberish but each word has a meaning.
+Gertie’s lines are translated for the actor in the back of the script.
+The actor will have a unique but fruitful memorization task.

 • HEIDI (F 20s-40s) A tough, seemingly-in-charge “lady cop” with a passion for hairnets and poetry.
 Role requires great comedic timing.